Steve King: Abuse at Abu Ghraib prison

 abuse, saying that comparing the two was like comparing the crimes "committed by Jeffrey Dahmer compared to those of Heidi Fleiss".

 Affirmative action

 King opposes affirmative action.
-He has said: "There's been legislation that's been brought through this House that sets aside benefits for women and minorities.
+He once said "There's been legislation that's been brought through this House that sets aside benefits for women and minorities.
 The only people that it excludes are white men...
 Pretty soon, white men are going to notice they are the ones being excluded."
 In 2015, King introduced a bill that would require colleges to report affirmative action.

 Support for far-right politics

 On March 12, 2017, King expressed his support for Geert Wilders, a far-right Dutch politician known for his anti-Islam views, leading up to the election in the Netherlands, stating, "Wilders understands that culture and demographics are our destiny" and "We can't restore our civilization with somebody else's babies," referring to his views on ending birthright citizenship and promoting "an America that's just so homogenous that we look a lot [sic] the same."
 His statements received criticism from other politicians, including several Republicans, with Jeb Bush responding that "America is a nation of immigrants"; despite the backlash, King defended his statements.
 Others reported that King's statements were well received among white nationalists, garnering support from prominent members of that community.
 The next day on CNN, King said he was referring to culture, not ethnicity, saying: "It's the culture, not the blood.
 If you can go anywhere in the world and adopt these babies and put them into households that were already assimilated in America, those babies will grow up as American as any other baby with as much patriotism and love of country as any other baby."
 Former Ku Klux Klan leader David Duke praised King's statement.